TheBluesBand/TeamFlow/README.md

-# Personal Project - Full-Stack Web Application Practice
+# TeamFlow - Full-Stack Web Application Project

-This repository houses a personal project designed to enhance my full-stack development skills.
+This repository houses a personal project (named TeamFlow) designed to enhance my full-stack development skills.
 The goal is to build a complete web application from scratch, covering UI, backend, database, and deployment, while incorporating JWT-based authentication.
 This project serves as practical experience and exploration of various technologies.

 ## Project Overview